canonical/sdcore-gnbsim-k8s-operator/README.md

 # SD-Core GNBSIM Operator (k8s)
 [![CharmHub Badge](https://charmhub.io/sdcore-gnbsim-k8s/badge.svg)](https://charmhub.io/sdcore-gnbsim-k8s)

+> **:warning: Deprecation Notice!**
+>
+> This project is deprecated and will not receive further updates.
+Please refer to the upstream [Aether](https://aetherproject.org/) project to continue using Aether.

 A Charmed Operator for SD-Core's gNodeB simulator (GNBSIM) component for K8s.

 ## Usage